mmacolin/MGMT6110_Problem_Set1_Individual_Assignment-/PROMPTS.md

 When the shipment list has no rows, show "No shipments due today" instead of an empty table.
 Change nothing else.

+**What came back:** The main logistics interface worked, but I noticed that when there were no shipments, the screen showed an empty table instead of explaining that nothing was due.

+**What I changed next and why:** I added Prompt 2 to show “No shipments due today” because an empty table could confuse the dispatcher.

 ---

 ## Prompt 3 - move the late shipments to the top